ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/011-remote-guests-via-skype.md

 ---
 <!-- ## Remote Guests with Skype and Call Recorder -->

 One of the most popular features of Ecamm Live is the ability to have as many as five remote guests appear on your broadcast.
-This bit of magic requires an application from Ecamm, [Call Recorder for Skype](http://www.ecamm.com/mac/callrecorder/) which is an additional purchase.
+This bit of magic requires a Skype plugin from Ecamm, [Call Recorder for Skype](http://www.ecamm.com/mac/callrecorder/).

 ## Preparing for your Remote Guests